BlackLionXD/Ethio-chatgpt/README.md

 # Ethio-chatgpt
-It is an AI powered chatbot project that helps you have intelligent conversations with a computer. #generativAI, #flask
+It is an AI powered chatbot project that helps you have intelligent conversations with a computer. #generativAI, #python